Investing

 Stock picking is difficult for one simple reason:

-There are so many people doing it and they’re so damn good at it!
+There are lots of people doing it and they’re really good at it!

 If most market participants were amateurs it would be much easier for pros to find opportunities.
-That’s why it worked 40 year ago.
+That’s why it worked 40 years ago, when relatively few people were attempting to pick stocks.

 Once information hits the news, it’ll already be baked into share prices.
-This has been the case since the 1990s, and why almost all professionals have been beaten by the market since then.
+This has been the case since the 1990s and its why almost all professionals have been beaten by the market since then.
 There’s simply no way to consistently predict what’s coming up next.

-It’s the beauty of capitalism that if there’s money to be made, the opportunity quickly disappears and this is exactly what’s happened with the funds management industry.
+It’s the beauty of capitalism that if there’s money to be made, the opportunity quickly disappear.
+This is exactly what’s happened with the funds management industry.

 Unfortunately, many retail investors don’t understand this reality, and continue to pour money into the market at the wrong times.